 All this, and we haven't even gotten to the personality trait most know Coombs for, his bombast.
 Kerry Coombs, if you hadn't heard, is a motivator.
 Some of his recruiting pitches are worth preserving for the record books:

-There is another benefit to Coombs being exclusively a special teams coach: relieving Urban Meyer of pressure.
-Various pundits have half-jokingly called special teams Meyer's baby, and he has a history of burning out.
-Being able to delegate to staff as he’s done with special teams would be a huge relief for Meyer.
+There is another benefit to Coombs being the special teams coach: relieving Urban Meyer of pressure.
+Various pundits have half-jokingly called special teams Meyer's baby, and being able to delegate to staff as he’s done with special teams would be a huge relief.

 As for how much to credit the athletes' speed or Coombs' teaching, let there be no mistake: the teaching is far more important.
 The passion is important because most of special teams is finding somebody to hit and delay and energy contributes to the force of the collision.

-Chris Ash will do as he pleases with the secondary, implementing his philosophy to the fullest extent.
-Kerry Coombs' role with the team has changed: he no longer controls the secondary.
-Now he has the chance to leave his mark on the special teams, and it's a change for the better.
+Chris Ash will do as he pleases with the safeties and impart wisdom on the secondary, implementing his philosophy to the fullest extent.
+Kerry Coombs' role with the team has changed: he no longer works with the cornerbacks alone.
+Now he has the chance to leave his mark on the special teams as well, and it's a change for the better.